hfoffani/Advanced-Lane-Lines/writeup_report.md

 And its coded in the first lines of the function `curvature()` in the cell under the title **Curvature**.

+The results were converted from pixels to meters and rounded to the nearest 50m for values less than 1,000 and to 100m for values over it.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.